MysterJacob/proto/readme.md

 - [x] Skiping length for constant size packets
 - [ ] More tests
 - [ ] Choose to calculate CRC or do LUT
+- [ ] Preamble change from config level
 - [ ] Final refactoring

 ### Planned features